 Pandemics such as the Coronavirus (COVID-19) can have a devastating impact on the travel industry.
-This has involved government restrictions including borders closures, attractions being shut, holiday and flight cancellations and more.
+This has involved government restrictions including border closures, attractions being shut, holiday and flight cancellations and more.
 During this time it’s extremely important to ensure you protect not just yourself but also others, such as by following government regulations on social distancing, self-isolating and other advice that is mentioned.
 But eventually, the pandemic will finish, borders will open again and the prospect of travelling once more will become a reality.
-So, to prepare you for when you can travel again, here are tips to help you stay safe when travelling after the pandemic.
+So, to prepare you for when you travel again, here are tips to help you stay safe when travelling after the pandemic.

 Check the official government guidelines

 First and foremost before you travel anywhere you should always check official government guidelines.
 If you are from the UK the website you need to go to is gov.uk/foreign-travel-advice.
 Here you will find information about every destination, along with entry requirements, safety and more.
 If it’s stated that you shouldn’t travel then that means you definitely shouldn’t travel.
 It’s for your own safety.

 If your government has a similar website (such as travel.state.gov for USA citizens) then check on that first.
 This is because the rules can vary for different nationalities, ie one nationality might be allowed into Japan whilst another might not.
 If your country doesn’t have a similar site then check the embassy website for the country you wish to visit.

 Check quarantine rules

 Before booking your travel it’s important that you know the rules for the destination you are going to.
 Such as what (if any) are the quarantine rules for when you land.
 Some of the rules might include having had a PCR or other test in the last few days, as well as quarantining in a government-approved hotel.
 Here is an example for Austria (screenshot from 10th July ’20 but subject to change).